Allanzu: Character and associations with other deities

 Allanzu's status as a youthful deity is regarded as her primary characteristic.
-She could be referred to as the young woman of Ḫepat, dḪepat=(v)e šiduri.
+She could be referred to as the "young woman of Ḫepat", dḪepat=(v)e šiduri.
 Andrew R. George states that the term šiduri is particularly well attested as her epithet.
 She was regarded as a daughter of Ḫepat and Teshub.
 Gary Beckman tentatively suggests that similarly to how under Hurrian influence Teshub could take place of the Hittite weather god Tarḫunna in Hittite sources, and Ḫepat of the Sun goddess of Arinna, Mezulla might have been associated with Allanzu in an analogous manner.

 In Hurrian tradition Allanzu formed a dyad with her mother, and they could receive offerings together.
-Worship of dyads of functionally related deities is a well attested feature of Hurrian religion, with some of the other examples including Ishara and Allani or Ninatta and Kulitta.
+Worship of dyads of functionally related deities is a well attested feature of Hurrian religion, with some of the other examples including Išḫara and Allani or Ninatta and Kulitta.
 Allanzu's siblings were Šarruma and Kunzišalli.
 In sources from the first millennium BCE, Allanzu and Šarrumma were instead regarded as a couple, which might have been a development rooted in the religion of Tabal.

 In addition to the singular Allanzu, a pair of lesser hypostases of her, known as Allanzunni, is also attested, and reflects a broader tradition of northern Syria and southern Anatolia, other examples of which include for example Maliya's Maliyanni ("small Maliya goddesses") or Šarruma's Šarrumanni.
 Beckman suggests they might have been regarded as her daughters.
 The term Allanzunni is referenced in a prayer of queen Puduḫepa (KUB 15.1), "O two Šarrummanni-s and one Alanzunni, you who from the womb of the god are sprung".